zuccamia/100-days-of-code/log.md

 ### Day 3: November 11, 2020

-**Today's Progress**: Successfully set up Docker to get started on my  assigned issue withh [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork).
+**Today's Progress**: Successfully set up Docker to get started on my  assigned issue with [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork).
 I struggled to understand `root` and `non-root` user and a plethora of errors that I got trying to set up Docker as `non-root` user previously.
 There was, however, an error when I tried to run the app on `:localhost`.
 Luckily, it was a known issue that has already been solved.
 I just needed to sync my local repo with the upstream master.
 With this, I re-learnt how to `fetch` from remote repositories and `merge` changes made upstream to the local repo.

 **Thoughts:** Docker build reminds me of that time when I was 13 waiting for an entire afternoon for The Sims to download and install on my family's Windows XP desktop...or maybe my laptop is getting old.Jokes aside, the above app that I am hoping to contribute to runs on an older version of Ruby that `is past its end of life and is now unsupported.`.
 My understanding of how versions of Ruby get managed might be lacking but it got me perplexed how applications originally created with then-best-of-its-time but now-oblivious language/framework version can continue being built with the same one or maintained or updated over time.

 **Link to work:** [Issue #6140](https://github.com/openfoodfoundation/openfoodnetwork/issues/6140)

+### Day 4: November 18, 2020

+**Today's Progress**: Finally got my docker built and successfully set up my local environment for [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork).
+Also made the quick search function of my [LINE chat bot Koko](https://github.com/zuccamia/veg-dinner-linechat-bot) work by replacing URI and Nokogiri parser with Rest-client and API.

+**Thoughts:** I was scratching my head hard at why Nokogiri didn't work for me but I still wanted my bot to be able to scrape from the Internet.
+I almost just let it be until someone updated Nokogiri but I decided to just take another approach.
+It felt awesome to get something to work and persevering paid off, no matter how trivial that thing would be!
+The previous days (November 12-17) I was kept busy on other assignments (on DB) in my coding bootcamp.

+**Link to work:** see above

+### Day 5: November 19, 2020

+**Today's Progress**: Created the schema and seeds for DB of the [Patanjali Japan Foundation App](https://github.com/zuccamia/patanjalijapan-yoga-app) after learning about ActiveRecord migrations.

+**Thoughts:** ActiveRecord is pretty magical but sometimes too magical, it's hard to remember all the syntax..

+### Day 6: November 23, 2020

+**Today's Progress**: After a couple days trying in vain to reproduce [an issue](https://github.com/openfoodfoundation/openfoodnetwork/issues/6140) that I am committed to resolving, I asked for help and got more instructions.
+I've found myself awkward at asking for help but I'm slowly getting better used to it...

+**Thoughts:** The instructions I got turned out to be so...obvious.
+Not everything has to be engineered and technical solutions are not necessarily optimal; sometimes all it takes is a simple action from user side!

+### Day 7: November 24, 2020

+**Today's Progress**: Learned how Github pages work and pushed my first page there.

+**Thoughts:** Frontend design took me so much more time to complete a seemingly easy task (easy = the solution is clear) than backend.
+That made me think those designers might be way underpaid!